-An aim of the Department of Transport in Western Australia is to make WA a place where riding is a safe, connected, convenient and widely accepted form of transport.
+An aim of the Department of Transport is to make WA a place where riding is a safe, connected, convenient and widely accepted form of transport.
 Due to their versatility, Principal Shared Paths (PSP) are vital to encouraging the community to give riding a go.
 The paths can be used for long trips, but they are also suitable for less experienced riders and short trips, as well as for pedestrians.

 - Construction of a new PSP within the City of Stirling between Civic Place and Erindale Rd (Length 2.46km)